How to Add Google Search Console to WordPress and Analytics

 Add a Property in Google Search Console

-Now to verify your site, we highly recommend the Domain method.
-We’ll be using the Domain property verification for this tutorial.
+To verify your site, we highly recommend the Domain method.
+For this tutorial, we’ll use the Domain property verification.

-In order to verify a Domain property in Google Search Console, you have to verify that you are, in fact, the owner of the domain, and not just the URL.
+To verify a Domain property in Google Search Console, you have to verify that you are, in fact, the owner of the domain and not just the URL.

 That means you need to verify it with your DNS (Domain Name Service) provider.
 That would be whomever you bought your domain name and/or hosting services from, such as GoDaddy, Siteground, or Bluehost.

-To do that, first input your domain name and click Continue:
+To do that, input your domain name and click Continue:

 Enter a domain to begin search console verification